 What is Working for Women?

-Working for Women helps business members Give Back Better by creating purposeful partnerships with nonprofits working to help women achieve economic independence.
+Working for Women helps business members Give Back Better by creating purposeful partnerships with nonprofits working to help women achieve financial independence.
 Through the W4W model, businesses give back better by providing financial and skill-based contributions to expand the capacity of their nonprofit partners.
 These partnerships result in scalability and efficiency that multiplies impact through the aggregation of business resources while engaging employees through strategic and meaningful skill-based volunteering.

 We assist companies interested in supporting women in business and who may be asking: Which nonprofit should I donate to?
 What are the best charities for women and where should I donate to have the greatest impact?
 How can I involve my employees in the community and find meaningful volunteer opportunities?